Padma Lakshmi: Books and writing

 Lakshmi also guest edited The Best American Travel Writing 2021, a collection of essays from renowned travel writers.
 Lakshmi wrote a syndicated column in The New York Times and has written articles on style for the American edition of Vogue, at editor Anna Wintour's request.
 She also wrote a column on style for Harper's Bazaar (UK and US editions), following a commission from editor Glenda Bailey.

+Business endeavors

+Lakshmi created "The Padma Collection" of fine jewelry that was sold at Bergdorf Goodman, Neiman Marcus, and Nordstrom.
+Under the same trade name, she designed a home décor line that was sold at all Bloomingdale’s stores.
+Also, Lakshmi created "Padma’s Easy Exotic", a conglomeration of gastronomic items that included home goods, teas, organic foods, and spice blends, and worked with MAC Cosmetics to create a collection of a small, curated, selections of makeup products for worldwide distribution named "MAC Padma" that soon initially sold out in the United States and India.
+She launched a lingerie collaboration with Bare Necessities in June 2024 called "Padma X Bare Necessities".

 Personal life

-In April 2004, after living together for five years, Lakshmi married novelist Salman Rushdie.
-Rushdie stated that Lakshmi had asked for a divorce in January 2007, and later that year, in July, the couple filed it.
-She dated billionaire Theodore J. Forstmann.
+In April 2004, after living together for five years, Lakshmi and novelist Salman Rushdie married.
+Rushdie stated that Lakshmi asked for a divorce in January 2007, and in July 2007, the couple filed it.
+She later dated billionaire Theodore J. Forstmann.
 On February 22, 2010, Lakshmi gave birth to her daughter with businessman Adam Dell.

-Lakshmi speaks four languages: Tamil, Hindi, English, and Italian.